xeric/alfred-find2kill/README.md

 By default, without provided Port Number, it will show up top 10 items, and with port number, it will find exact process which is using the port.

 <img src="https://raw.githubusercontent.com/xeric/alfred-find2kill/master/previews/fport.png">
+In the listed item, type ENTER (or click) to kill process.

 ## Command fproc - Search Processes by Process Name